AnnMarieW/dash-more-components/README.md

 When the icon is clicked-on, the component will copy the text to the clipboard and briefly update the icon to show the copy was successful.
 No callbacks required!

-This component uses the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText).
-Some older browsers do not support this functionality.
-In this case, the component will send an alert when the app starts, and the copy icon will not be displayed.
+The Clipboard component uses the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText).
+Some older browsers do not support the Clipboard API.
+In this case, the component sends an alert when the app starts, and the copy icon is not displayed.